Exploitation of women in mass media: Film

 Within the 56 top-grossing films of 2018 in North America, Scandinavia, Africa, Asia, Latin America and Europe, women and girls were four times more likely than men to be shown wearing revealing clothing; nearly twice as likely to be shown as partially nude; and four times more likely to be shown completely naked.
 The over-sexualization of female roles in popular Hollywood films has been found to harm girl's self-esteem and can cause them to want to alter their bodies to look more like the actresses in films and movies.

-Although girls and women are heavily represented in the media.
-They are portrayed as unrealistically beautiful, like being significantly skinnier and younger than the average.
-Women were portrayed as being passive, dependent on men, and housewives.
-However, this is not the only way that media has harmfully portrayed women.
-They have also created two types of women: the bad ones and the good ones.
-Good women tend to be women that focused on their family life, taking care of the husband and others, and those who are loyal.
-On the other hand, bad women were the ones that did the opposite—those that are hard, cold, or aggressive.
+Although girls and women are heavily represented in the media, they are often portrayed as unrealistically beautiful, such as being significantly thinner and younger than the average.
+Women are also portrayed as being passive, dependent on men, and housewives.
+The media frequently present two archetypes of women: good and bad.
+Good women are loyal and focused on family life, taking care of their husbands and others.
+Bad women are the opposite – hard, cold, or aggressive.

 One nonprofit organization, the Geena Davis Institute on Gender in Media, has been pushing the industry for years to expand the roles of women in film.
 Geena Davis has expressed that throughout the film industry, there has been a lack of female representation and a pattern of inaccurate portrayals of women and girls in movie roles.

 Black women are presented by mass media as obnoxious, ignorant, confrontational and loud.
 Not only do they struggle with internalizing these fixed notions of who they are, they are also faced with definitions of beauty for African American girls that are measured against white standards of what beauty should be.
 Film and social media reflect an idea of female beauty based on features closely resembling those of women of European origin, which is nearly impossible for a black girl to attain, or indeed any young girl.
 At the same time black characters are typically depicted in films in occupational roles such as athletes, servants, musicians and criminals, roles which hold a lower status than the roles of white characters.